Maria Barbella: Trial

 Barbella was arrested and put in The New York Halls of Justice and House of Detention (otherwise known as "The Tombs") for 2.5 months.
 Her appointed attorneys were Amos Evans and Henry Sedgwick.
 The trial began on July 11.
 This case stirred up controversy because Italians felt that the verdict was unjust since there were no Italians in the jury.
 At the time of the trial, Barbella was unable to speak or understand English.
-She admitted everything: how she slit his throat and how he ran after her, but couldn’t reach her and had dropped dead.
+She admitted everything: how she slit his throat and how he ran after her, but couldn't reach her and had dropped dead.
 The jury was shown to have felt sympathy for her case; however, according to Recorder Goff, "The verdict was in accordance with the facts, and no other verdict could, in view of the evidence, have been considered."
-The jury declared Barbella guilty and she was sent to Sing Sing prison where she was sentenced to death by electric chair occurring on August 19, 1895.
+The jury declared Barbella guilty and she was sent to Sing Sing prison where she was sentenced to death by electric chair on August 19, 1895.
 She was the second woman sentenced to be executed by electric chair (after serial killer Lizzie Halliday's commuted 1894 conviction).